Top 10 Las Vegas Day Trips

 10. Lost City Museum of Archeology: Established by the National Park Service in 1935 and originally known as the Boulder Dam Park Museum, the Lost City Museum of Archeology in Overton, Nevada, features a fascinating collection of Native American artifacts recovered from the Pueblo Grande de Nevada.
 The Lost City Museum also contains a research library and conducts numerous outreach programs throughout the year.
 A shaded picnic area and grill are also available for visitors on the premises.
 The Lost City Museum of Archeology is located about 65 miles Northeast of Las Vegas via I-15 and State Road 169.
 It is open daily from 8:30 AM to 4:30 PM (except Thanksgiving Day, Christmas Day and New Year’s Day).

+Feeling a romantic getaway to Las Vegas in your future?
+Check out these great things to do in Las Vegas for couples on Westgate's travel blog!
 Whether you're looking to stay off the strip at Westgate Flamingo Bay Resort or adjacent to the convention center at Westgate Las Vegas Resort & Casino, you can relax in a spacious villa as you get ready for tomorrow's perfect Las Vegas Day Trip.